Dr. Hannele Kettunen, R & D Manager

-The newly published scientific article from the research group of professors Filip van Immerseel and Richard Ducatelle (Faculty of Veterinary Medicine of the University of Ghent, Belgium) demonstrated that inflammation-associated collagenolytic activity of MMPs of broiler gut is significantly suppressed by in-feed resin acids (Aguirre et al., 2019).
-In essence, the natural resin acid composition of Nordic coniferous trees inhibits collagen breakdown in the absorptive epithelium of broiler chicken and thus supports mucosal integrity against a variety of stressors.
+The research group of professors Filip van Immerseel and Richard Ducatelle (Faculty of Veterinary Medicine of the University of Ghent, Belgium) demonstrated that inflammation-associated collagenolytic activity of MMPs of broiler gut is significantly suppressed by in-feed resin acids (Aguirre et al., 2019).

 The most profound effect of resin acids was observed in the ileum, in which the degradation of collagen types I and IV were significantly reduced.
-Both collagen subtypes are needed for the mucosal integrity: collagen type I is found in extracellular matrix, whereas type IV collagen is an integral component of basal membrane.
-Furthermore, gelatinase activity was also reduced by in-feed resin acids.
-The term “gelatin” refers to individual subunits of the large, triple helical collagen molecule.
+Both collagen subtypes are needed for the mucosal integrity: collagen type I is found in extracellular matrix, whereas type IV collagen is a key component of basal membrane.

 The natural resin acid composition tested in the above-described experiments originated from Nordic coniferous trees.
-The same resin acid composition is the active compound of Progres® of Suomen Rehu, the only rosin-based feed material in the international markets.
+The same resin acid composition is the active compound of Progres® of Hankkija Finnish Feed Innovations, the only rosin-based feed material in the international markets.
 Progres® has given consistent performance benefits to broiler chickens in institutional experiments, especially in trials, which have included an intentional challenge factor, like coccidiosis, necrotic enteritis, or heat stress challenge.
 The protection of gut epithelial structure and function likely explains the observed performance benefits by Progres®.